 Learn more about how these elements can help enhance the effectiveness of a business's marketing effort.

-Learn About the Elements of Marketing Mix
+What Are the Elements of a Marketing Mix?

 Effective, efficient marketing requires an understanding of several key concepts, and how to best use them to reach your target market.
 These concepts are part of the marketing mix.

 Your marketing mix is the combination of elements that play a role in promoting and delivering your products and services to consumers or clients.
 In essence, it's about putting your product or service in the right place at the right time for the right price.

-Elements of the Marketing Mix
+How Do the Elements of a Marketing Mix Work?

-Promotion: This is where you put all the information you've gathered to work.
+This is where you put all the information you've gathered to work.
 You know your product, who can benefit from it, the best price to sell it at, and where to sell it.
-Now, you have to get people to your "store."
-Promotion is all about knowing where your market can be found, how to craft a message to entice them to check out your product/service, and determine the best method for delivering that message (i.e. advertising, social media, interviews, etc).
-The most effective marketing is focused in message and location.
-For example, if you're selling weight loss products and your market is new moms, you'd want to have a message that talks specifically about losing baby weight and put it where moms will see it (i.e. mom blogs).
+Now, you have to get people to your "store," whether it's a brick-and-mortar or an online store.

+The most effective marketing is focused on message and location.
+For example, if you're selling weight loss products and your market is new moms, you'd want to have a message that talks specifically about losing baby weight and ensure those ads show up on mom blogs or some other place where new moms will see it.

-People: You can have all the other P's locked up, but if you or your sales people are rude, or your customer service systems fall short, it won't matter how good the other Ps are.
-Today more than ever, consumers have a choice about who they do business with, and they prefer businessed that know their stuff, are willing to help, and are responsive.
+You can master all the other elements of the marketing mix, but if you or your salespeople are rude, or your customer service systems fall short, it won't matter how good the other P's are.
+Consumers have a choice about who they do business with, and they prefer businesses that know their stuff, are willing to help, and are responsive.